michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-questions_answers-.md

 * enable autoscaling on the web app
 * add a scale rule
 * add a scale condition

+51. In Azure Table Storage you need to insert multiple sets of user informations.
+`TableBatchOperation op = new TableBatchOperation()` then `table.executeBatch(op)`

+52. Create a new role reusing a default role definition. `Set-AzureRmRoleDefinition Input-File C:/SupportRole.json`

+53. You want to avoid a single hot partition key.
+You can use a partition key with <b>pre-calculated</b> or random suffixes.
+We don't want prefix, a suffix appends the value to the end, which makes it easier to read.

+54. How to view the logged information in an easy manner?
+Open the freb.xsl file, failed request traces are stored in XML files named fr###.xml

+55. Sharding pattern is used for splitting data across databases, disks, files, or partitions.
+It can prevent Azure Cosmos DB from being overloaded. this pattern can resolve database issues for SQL and NoSQL but not MySQL

+56. to build cluster named NutexAKSCluster for the resourcegroup test: `az aks create --name NutexAKSCluster --resource-group test`

 Questions also from https://www.examtopics.com/exams/microsoft/az-204/view/ and https://www.kaplanlearn.com/